theopensystemslab/planx-new/doc/how-to/how-to-debug-failed-submissions.md

 ### Feedback from users

 Ideally we never want to get in the situation where an end-user notices the error before we do.
-But we may be informed about a failed submission via Slack channels shared with LPAs, such as the ODP Slack workspace.
+But we may be informed about a failed submission via Slack channels shared with Local Planning Authorities (LPAs), such as the Open Digital Planning (ODP) Slack workspace.

 ## Investigating the error